-A whopping 80 percent of respondents also strongly believe that if gaming start-ups shift out of Bengaluru to other start-up destinations in India because of lack of policy support, there will be a massive negative impact on the image of Bengaluru and Karnataka as a start-up destination.
+A whopping 80 percent of respondents also strongly believe that if gaming start-ups shift out of Bengaluru to other start-up destinations in India because of lack of policy support, there will be a massive negative impact on the image of Bengaluru and Karnataka as a start-up destinations.

 Not just policy, 69 percent of respondents strongly feel that Bengaluru will eventually lose its attractiveness for start-ups because of a multitude of compounding factors such as problems of infrastructure, traffic, lack of public transport, and lack of clear startup friendly state government policy.
 Around 31 percent of respondents attribute that if the trend of overregulation of high growth and investment magnets like gaming continues this will harm the state’s attractiveness.
 Also, 33 percent of respondents believe that other cities like Delhi NCR, Pune, Chennai, and Hyderabad have started to offer better policies and environments to high-stake start-up entrepreneurs and investors.